wp-plugins/genesis-admin-bar-plus/readme.txt

 = 1.1.1 =
 * Added option to enter GABP Debug mode by appending `gabp-debug` as querystring argument.
+* Fixed translation files by renaming them.
+* Added a Codex suggestion, to check for translation files in `wp-content/languages/` first.

 = 1.1 =
 * Improved menu position - now each sub menu can start numbering items from 0, as child menu item will automatically be given a minimum position value of its parent.